-Increased nasal congestion is common among pregnant women, and, unfortunately, this can lead to snoring.
+Increased nasal congestion is common among pregnant women.
+This can lead to snoring.
 If snoring is disrupting your sleep, or your partner’s, try sleeping with a humidifier.
 Nasal strips may also help.

 Things to do this week for a healthy pregnancy